VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

       -rule.templates="dir/*.tpl" -rule.templates="/*.tpl".
 Relative path to all .tpl files in "dir" folder, absolute path to all .tpl files in root.
      Supports an array of values separated by comma or specified via multiple flags.
+  -rule.updateEntriesLimit int
+     Defines the max number of rule's state updates stored in-memory.
+Rule's updates are available on rule's Details page and are used for debugging purposes.
+The number of stored updates can be overriden per rule via update_entries_limit param. (default 20)
   -rule.validateExpressions
      Whether to validate rules expressions via MetricsQL engine (default true) -rule.validateTemplates